 Our hotel was located in Old Town and it was perfect because everything was within walking distance.
 Unless you don't plan on hiring a car in Puglia for a night out in the evening or prefer to stay closer to the action, we recommend staying in hotels within Ostuni's historic centre.
 These are recommended and easily accessible.

-We loved the hotel Paragon 700, its elegant facade, amazing courtyard, exquisite cuisine, and designer drinks.
-One of the only buildings that you won't see painted white.
+We loved the hotel Paragon 700 (affiliate link); it's elegant facade, amazing courtyard, exquisite cuisine, and designer drinks.
+It is one of the only buildings that you won't see painted white.

 The hotel manager, Christian, was incredibly friendly gave us tons of useful recommendations, and showed us around the city and the surroundings.